luis-possatti/TDD_learning/tests/CircularBuffer/new_test_list.md

  - [x] Write N times a set of distinct values and read $Size times.
 The read sequence shall be the inverted sequence of the last $Size writes.
  - [ ] Repeat with size of buffer 100
  - [ ] Repeat with maximum buffer size 256
- - [ ] Check if current logic has some flaw
 ## Ensure different modules are independent for each other:
  - Define some tests to make the module work with different buffers and ensure indepency
 ## Tests with undefined behaviour: